ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab2_Ex2_SmartLockout.md

 14. Select **Save** on the menu bar at the top of the page.

 15. You should now test the banned password functionality.
-Select Holly Dicksons's user icon in the upper right corner of the screen and click **View account**, and in the menu that appears select **Change password**.
+Select Holly Dicksons's user icon in the upper right corner of the screen and click **View account**, and in the menu that appears select **Password**.

-16. A new tab will open displaying the **change password** window.
-Enter `Pa55w.rd` in the **Old password** field, enter `Never4get!!` in the **Create new password** and **Confirm new password** fields, and then select **submit**.
+16. On the **Change password** page, enter `Pa55w.rd` in the **Old password** field, enter `Never4get!!` in the **Create new password** and **Confirm new password** fields, and then select **submit**.
 Note the error message that you receive.

-17. In your browser, close the **Change password** tab.

-18. You should now test the lockout threshold functionality.
-In the **My Dashboard - Azure Active Directory admin center** tab, select Holly Dicksons's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.
+17. You should now test the lockout threshold functionality.
+On the **My Account** page, select Holly Dicksons's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

-19. Once you are signed out as Holly, the **Pick an account** window will appear.
+18. Once you are signed out as Holly, the **Pick an account** window will appear.
 Select **Use another account**.

-20. In the **Sign in** window, enter **AllanD@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is the tenant suffix ID assigned to you by your lab hosting provider), and then select **Next**.
+19. In the **Sign in** window, enter **AllanD@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is the tenant suffix ID assigned to you by your lab hosting provider), and then select **Next**.

-21. On the **Enter password** window, enter any mix of letters and then select **Sign in**.
+20. On the **Enter password** window, enter any mix of letters and then select **Sign in**.
 Note the invalid password error message.
 Repeat this step 2 more times.
 Since you set the **Lockout threshold** to **3**, note the error message that you receive after the third attempt.
 Allan's account has been temporarily locked to prevent unauthorized access. <br/>

 	**Note:** You will be prohibited from logging in as Allan until after the **90 second lockout duration** that you set earlier.

-22. After 90 seconds, try logging in again to verify that you can log in.
+21. After 90 seconds, try logging in again to verify that you can log in.

 # End of lab.